bmarlow/exaBGP_OpenShift/README.md

 ![](images/scaling_with_adc.png)

+The legacy topology is scaled by using an enterprise grade load-balancer/ADC for ingress (the same is for Admin/API nodes).
+The drawback here is that load-balancers are expensive, and introduce another scaling chokepoint, as well as another administrative domain.

 ## The New Topology

 ![](images/scaling_with_exa.png)

+The new topology is scaled by running exaBGP containers on each of the ingress points (Infrastructure/Admin/API nodes) and pinning it to that node.
+The exaBGP containers peer with the upstream router(s) and all announce an anycast address.
+Almost every enterprise with a significant infrastructure has some sort of router or layer-3 switch, so additional cost for equipement outside of the OpenShift envioronment is eliminated.
+Also, because we are scaling via BGP each exaBGP container can peer to multiple routers, giving full mesh and increasing scaling and redundancy.

 ### How to build from docker file
 Navigate to the Docker file dir and execute: